Email FacebookTwitterMenu burgerClose thin

 Here’s a sample allocation for a 60-year-old planning to retire soon, assuming a moderate risk tolerance and need for both income and growth:

-• 50% Stocks: Focused on dividend-paying stocks and broad-market index funds (e.g., S&P 500 or total market ETFs) for long-term growth and some income.
+• 50% stocks.
+This may include dividend-paying stocks and broad-market index funds (e.g., S&P 500 or total market ETFs) for long-term growth and some income.

-• 35% Bonds: A mix of short- to intermediate-term, high-quality corporate and government bonds to provide portfolio stability and income.
+• 35% bonds.
+This might be a mix of short- to intermediate-term, high-quality corporate and government bonds to provide portfolio stability and income.

-• 10% Alternatives: REITs or natural resources to hedge against inflation and add diversification.
+• 10% alternatives.
+REITs or natural resources can help hedge against inflation and add diversification.

-• 5% Cash or cash equivalents: Held in a high-yield savings or money market account to cover immediate expenses and serve as a buffer in volatile markets.
+• 5% cash or cash equivalents.
+Funds held in a high-yield savings or money market account can cover immediate expenses.
+Plus, they provide a buffer in volatile markets.

-This portfolio aims to generate steady income, provide moderate growth and limit volatility, an ideal combination for someone entering retirement but still facing a long investment horizon.
+A portfolio with this allocation aims to generate steady income, provide moderate growth and limit volatility.
+For someone entering retirement but still facing a long investment horizon, this is an ideal combination.

 Rethinking Diversification and Correlation in Today’s Market